nikpapag/harness-cie-workshop/README.md

 **Steps**

-1. In the existing pipeline, within the Deploy backend stage **after** Canary Deployment step click on the plus icon to add a new step
+1. In the existing pipeline, within the Deploy backend stage **after** Canary Deployment and **before** the approval step click on the plus icon to add a new step

 2. Add a **Verify** step with the following configuration